AnyLog-co/documentation/adding data.md

 pushes to the mapper.
 Details are available at: [Configuring the AnyLog node as a message broker](#configuring-the-anylog-node-as-a-message-broker).

-The following command provides status and statistics on messages published on the message broker process:
+The following command provides status and statistics on data published on the AnyLog message broker process:
 <pre>
 get broker
 </pre>

-The following command provides status and statistics on the mapping (of published messages on the local broker) to the table's schema:
+The following command provides status and statistics on the mapping (of published data on the local broker) to the table's schema:
 <pre>
 get msg client
 </pre>